-Michael Heubusch is a community organizer and economist who works as a cooperative developer and educator for Cooperation Buffalo.
-Michael began his professional relationship with Cooperation Buffalo as an intern while he was a graduate student Buffalo State College, where he graduated with an M.A. in Applied Economics in December 2018.
-His areas of interest include cooperative economics, radical political economy, and macroeconomic policy.
-Michael hopes that he can use his knowledge and experience to contribute to the democratization of Buffalo's economy.
+Michael is a community organizer and economist who works as a cooperative developer and educator for Cooperation Buffalo.
+Michael began their professional relationship with Cooperation Buffalo as an intern while they were a graduate student at Buffalo State College, where they graduated with an M.A. in Applied Economics in December 2018.Their areas of interest include cooperative economics, radical political economy, and macroeconomic policy.
+Michael hopes that they can use their knowledge and experience to contribute to the democratization of Buffalo's economy.

-Tori Kuper is dedicated to growing people, business, and community.
+Tori is dedicated to growing people, business, and community.
 Tori is a Cooperative Developer and Board President of Cooperation Buffalo and is also the Operations Coordinator for the New Economy Coalition, where she organized logistics and programming for CommonBound 2016 and 2018.
 She is part of the 2016 Democracy at Work Institute Cooperative Developer Fellowship Program.
 In Buffalo, she is a founder of BreadHive Worker Cooperative Bakery; former member, President, and Treasurer of Nickel City Housing Cooperative; and founder of The Buffalo Barn Raisers.
 She wrote the Worker Cooperative Resolution passed by the Buffalo Common Council in 2014, and is currently working to advance statewide legislation to support worker cooperative development.
 Nationally, she has sat on the Property and Education Boards for North American Students of Cooperation, where she sat on the Inclusion Committee and led board trainings in anti-oppression.
 She has led several co-op themed workshops, lectures, and speaking engagements, and enjoys providing new cooperatives with peer support.

-Harper Bishop is the Deputy Director of Movement Building at PUSH Buffalo, whose mission it is to mobilize residents to create strong neighborhoods with quality, affordable housing; to expand local hiring opportunities; and to advance economic and environmental justice in Buffalo, New York.
+Harper is the Deputy Director of Movement Building at PUSH Buffalo, whose mission it is to mobilize residents to create strong neighborhoods with quality, affordable housing; to expand local hiring opportunities; and to advance economic and environmental justice in Buffalo, New York.
 He has a decade's worth of professional experience in community-based organizations.
 In that time, Bishop has trained and developed grassroots leadership, written and advocated for progressive policies, and organized for economic, social, and racial justice in his hometown of Buffalo, most recently as the Director of Economic Development at Open Buffalo.
 He has been a Business Alliance for Local Living Economies (BALLE) Local Economy Fellow, and Co-Chair of the New Economy Coalition.
 Bishop is a staunch defender of LGBTQ rights and firmly believes that everyone has the right to live their truth free from fear.
 He is committed to continuing to push for an intersectional analysis that affirms collective liberation and centers the lived experience of those most impacted by state-sanctioned violence and white supremacy.
 Bishop is a proud trans man, who lives with his partner on Buffalo's West Side and wholeheartedly believes in building the Beloved Community.